 Related Post: 5 Powerful Benefits of Writing in a Journal

 It’s important to listen to your body and rest when it’s needed.
-Yes, working on your brand as an Entrepreneur is important, however, how will you show up as your best self if you’re not taking care of your mental + physical health?
+How can you show up as your best self if you’re not taking care of your mental and physical health?

-Burn out is real, and if you don’t listen to your body when it tells you to slow down, it’ll force you to.
-I’ve been sick many times from working constantly, however, I learned my lesson and breaks will be a priority for me this year.
+Burnout is real, and if you don’t listen to your body when it tells you to slow down, it’ll force you to.

-Your true supporters aren’t going anywhere and your health is the most important.
+Your overall health is important.
 Don’t feel selfish when you’re not in the mood to work or talk to people.
-Focus on self-care and you’ll feel brand new once you come back and start creating fresh content.
+Focus on practicing self-care and you’ll feel refreshed after you pour into yourself.

-Related Post: 10 Meaningful Holiday Gifts for People With Anxiety
+Related Post: 10 Meaningful Gifts for People With Anxiety

 What we say to ourselves can have a positive or negative impact on our mental health.
-One thing that has been huge for me is affirmations.
-There are many online to choose from and read out loud daily, or you can write down your own.
+One thing that has been helpful for me is affirmations.

 Change of Scenery